Skip to main content

 Opportunities from the EEA and Norway Grants (EØS-midlene)

-The EEA and Norway Grants (EØS-midlene) are Norway’s contribution to cohesion and cooperation in Europe.
-The Grants aim to reduce economic and social disparities in Europe and to increase cooperation between the beneficiary country and Norway.
+Bulgaria is a beneficiary of the EEA and Norway Grants.
+The EEA and Norway Grants are Norway’s contribution to cohesion and cooperation in Europe.
+The Grants aim to reduce social and economic disparities and to increase cooperation between the beneficiary countries and Norway.

-The programme on Green Business and Innovation in Bulgaria provides a total of 30 million euro to projects on green and digital innovation, industry and capacity-building.
-The funding is available through open calls for proposals.
+The programme on Green Business and Innovation in Bulgaria will provide 30 million euro to projects on green and digital innovation, industry and capacity-building in 2026-2031.
+The funding is available through open calls for proposals which will be launched from 2026.

-The main aim of the project is to increase the competitiveness in Bulgaria.
-The applicants and promoters of the projects are Bulgarian companies.
-Norwegian entities are partners that contribute to the project with knowledge, experience, best practice.
-9
+The aim of the project is to increase competitiveness in Bulgaria.
+The applicants and promoters of the projects are Bulgarian companies while Norwegian entities are partners, contributing with knowledge, experience and best practice to the project aim.
+The Norwegian partners benefit from financing, market entry, networking and learning, testing of solutions and joint results.

 Read more about the EEA and Norway Grants here.